Yoga With Adriene – Cameras and Gear

 I always recommend starting with as simple a setup as possible and working to improve just a little bit each time you make a video.
 Then you can gradually refine and add new gear that will both improve the quality and speed up your workflow.

-We shoot with 2 Canon C-200s, so that we always have a wide shot (A-camera) and a second angle (B-camera) that we can cut away to.
-We upgraded from the C100 Mark II so that we could shoot in 4k and have the ability to punch in when necessary.
+We shoot with 2 Canon C-300s, so that we always have a wide shot (A-camera) and a second angle (B-camera) that we can cut away to.
+We first moved into Canon’s cinema line with the C100 and eventually upgraded to the C200 and now the C300 Mark III.
 Since we are still such a small team and are working in a small space, we often have one camera operator to run two cameras.
 We keep the A-camera locked off in a wide shot and then manually operate the B-camera in a roving medium shot.
 Shooting in 4K gives us a little more margin for error.